 Seasonal Shifts, Spring Sprouts, and How the Sh!t Becomes the Soil

-Although I live in FL now, a place many think of as ‘eternal summer’, I grew up outside of Chicago, and remember too well the slushy, muddy, grey mess that is March in northern climes.
-I also more fondly recall those exquisite days of early spring that would pop in now & again,teasing everyone out of their sweaters with sunny blue skies & temps maybe in or near 70….AAHhhhhhhh!
+Although I live in FL now, a place many think of as ‘eternal summer’, I grew up outside of Chicago, and remember too well the slushy, muddy, grey mess that is spring in northern climes.
+I also more fondly recall those exquisite days of early spring that would pop in now & again, teasing everyone out of their sweaters with sunny blue skies & temps maybe in or near 70….AAHhhhhhhh!
 Hope for spring, and the more bountiful summer to come!

 Maybe you just feel like old friends, jobs, business relationships or goals, or views of yourself or even the world are falling away, or, being yanked away from you, leaving you feeling a bit vulnerable & exposed?
-Another wise woman in my support system, Maggy Whitehouse, encourages us to self prune.
+Another wise woman in my support system, Maggy Whitehouse, author, comedian & spiritual teacher, encourages us to “self prune”.
 Think of how much better the plant thrives when you remove the brown leaves that will no longer suck growth energy away from the healthy parts of the plant?
 So, too, does the soil stay much richer for the plant when we pull up the weeds competing for the nutrients, things blossom.

 As what I see as a confirmation that this was the right topic to share here this month, (and undoubtedly for me to write about for myself at the very least), when I took a break & checked in on Facebook, I found a new, inspiring connection had posted this quote: